2,4,5-Trimethoxyphenethylamine

-2C-O, also known as 2,4,5-trimethoxyphenethylamine (2,4,5-TMPEA) or TMPEA-2, is a serotonin receptor modulator of the phenethylamine and 2C families related to the psychedelic drug mescaline.
-It is a positional isomer of mescaline (3,4,5-trimethoxyphenethylamine) and is the α-desmethyl analogue of 2,4,5-trimethoxyamphetamine (TMA-2).
+2C-O, also known as 2,4,5-trimethoxyphenethylamine (2,4,5-TMPEA) or TMPEA-2, is a serotonin receptor modulator of the phenethylamine and 2C families.
+It is a positional isomer of the natural entheogen mescaline (3,4,5-trimethoxyphenethylamine) and is the α-desmethyl analogue of 2,4,5-trimethoxyamphetamine (TMA-2).
 The drug is the parent compound of the 2C-O series of drugs.
 2C-O appears to be inactive in terms of psychoactive effects in humans, at least at doses that have been assessed.
 In any case, it is a low-potency full agonist of the serotonin 5-HT_{2} receptors in vitro, including of the serotonin 5-HT_{2A} receptor.
 2C-O was first described by Max Jansen in 1931 and was further described by Alexander Shulgin in his 1991 book PiHKAL (Phenethylamines I Have Known and Loved).

 Use and effects

 2C-O at a dose of under 300 mg by injection was reported to produce similar psychedelic effects as mescaline by Max Jansen in 1931, albeit with more nausea and no euphoria.
 Conversely, in a subsequent report described by Alexander Shulgin, it was said to be indistinguishable from placebo at a dose of up to 300 mg orally.
 The drug was also combined with the monoamine oxidase inhibitor (MAOI) harmaline, which acts as a reversible inhibitor of monoamine oxidase A (RIMA).
 Even with a dose of 150 mg harmaline and 200 mg 2C-O orally however, there were no additional hallucinogenic effects that could not be explained by harmaline alone.

 According to Shulgin, the present-day consensus is that 2C-O by itself is inactive.
 In PiHKAL (Phenethylamines I Have Known and Loved), its dose is listed as greater than 300 mg orally and its duration as unknown.
 Although 2C-O does not seem to produce effects by itself, the drug at a dose of 200 mg orally was reported to strongly potentiate the action of 100 mg mescaline when employed as pretreatment 45 minutes prior to the administration of mescaline.

-The apparent inactivity of 2C-O (2,4,5-trimethoxyphenethylamine) in humans has been described as enigmatic for several reasons.
-This is because other 2C drugs are active, because 2C-O's amphetamine (α-methyl) counterpart 2,4,5-trimethoxyamphetamine (TMA-2) is active, and because the drug's positional isomer mescaline (3,4,5-trimethoxyphenethylamine) is active.
+The apparent inactivity of 2C-O (2,4,5-trimethoxyphenethylamine) in humans has been described as enigmatic because 2C-O's amphetamine (α-methyl) counterpart 2,4,5-trimethoxyamphetamine (TMA-2) is active, and because the drug's positional isomer mescaline (3,4,5-trimethoxyphenethylamine) is also active.